 Indian roads throw up plenty of obstacles that don’t appear on German roads, which means that an AI trained on German data won’t be able to recognise all the objects a self-driving car will encounter on India’s roads.

 For example, “any dataset you take from a European or American university won't feature a typical autorickshaw,” he says.
-“If there aren’t autos in my dataset my self-driving car will never recognise one because my AI system has not been trained to recognise autos.”

 It’s not just rickshaws; in India scooters and motorbikes are far more prevalent and cars also compete with a menagerie of unconventional road users.